fossasia/pslab-firmware/README.md

 and current sources, and a logic analyzer.
 The PSLab also has UART, I2C, and SPI buses, via which external devices can be connected and controlled.

-The PSLab is a fully open device, and FOSSASIA provices a complete hardware and software stack under open source licenses:
+The PSLab is a fully open device, and FOSSASIA provides a complete hardware and software stack under open source licenses:

 -   [Hardware](https://github.com/fossasia/pslab-hardware)